 It’s not just colleges where this phenomenon occurs, black organizations have a similar trend when it comes to giving.
-I belong to several historically black organizations that have chosen to give to PWI rather than BLACK ones that focus on improving the lives of Black people.
+I belong to several Historically black organizations that have chosen to give to PWI rather than HBCU’s that focus on improving the lives of Black people.
 They would rather be on record for giving to a white cause than to a black one.

 Black people would rather spend their money with white banks that have had a history of redlining or discrimination than black banks that were founded to provide them with financing options because the white banks wouldn’t.